Nikki Ong

 In 2023, she went on the summer camp with publisher Das Mag and in 2024 she was writer in residence at Joya AiR (Spain).

 Additionally, she works as a teacher.
-Nikki teaches playwriting, theatre making and green citizenship at (youth) theatre schools and primary schools.
+Nikki teaches playwriting, theatre making and ecology at (youth) theatre schools and primary schools.
 She also gives workshops, intertwining ecology with writing.